Chart Color Schemes

 Recent residential development output has been above average within Bruny Island - Kettering when compared nationally

 Bruny Island - Kettering has seen approximately 22 new homes approved annually over the past five financial years, totalling 113 homes.
-As of FY-26, 9 approvals have been recorded.
-On average, 2.6 people moved to the area per new home constructed between FY-21 and FY-25, indicating strong demand that supports property values.
-New homes are being built at an average expected construction cost value of $287,000.
+As of FY-26, 12 approvals have been recorded.
+On average, each dwelling built between FY-21 and FY-25 has resulted in an increase of 2.6 new residents per year, indicating strong demand that supports property values.
+The average construction cost value for these new homes is $287,000.

-This financial year has also seen $154,000 in commercial approvals, reflecting the area's residential nature.
-Compared to the Rest of Tas., Bruny Island - Kettering has 12.0% less new development per person but ranks among the 77th percentile nationally.
-Recent development has consisted entirely of detached dwellings, maintaining the area's traditional low-density character with a focus on family homes.
+In the current financial year, there have been $154,000 worth of commercial approvals, suggesting minimal commercial development activity in the area.
+Compared to the rest of Tasmania, Bruny Island - Kettering has 12.0% less new development per person but ranks among the 77th percentile nationally.
+All new construction since FY-21 has been detached houses, maintaining the area's traditional low-density character with a focus on family homes appealing to those seeking space.

-With around 166 people per approval, Bruny Island - Kettering is considered a developing area.
-Population forecasts indicate it will gain 377 residents by 2041.
+With approximately 166 people per approval, Bruny Island - Kettering reflects a low-density population.
+According to AreaSearch quarterly estimates, the area is forecasted to gain 414 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development